Patrick Kielty

-Patrick Kielty (born 31 January 1971) is an "Irish and Northern Irish" comedian and television personality.

-Background
+Patrick Kielty (born 31 January 1971) is a comedian, presenter and actor from Northern Ireland.
+He is the host of The Late Late Show on RTÉ One and presents a Saturday morning programme on BBC Radio 5 Live.
+His television credits include the BBC's Patrick Kielty Almost Live and Channel 4's Last Chance Lottery.
+He has also presented ITV's Love Island and This Morning.

+Kielty has appeared in several award-winning documentaries and films, including the BAFTA nominated My Dad, The Peace Deal and Me, Patrick Kielty: 100 Years of Union and Ballywalter.

+Early life

-Kielty was born in County Down, Northern Ireland, and grew up in the village of Dundrum.
-He is one of three sons born to the businessman John "Jack" Kielty, who was shot dead on 25 January 1988 by the Ulster Freedom Fighters (UFF), a cover name used by loyalist paramilitary group the Ulster Defence Association (UDA).
+Kielty was born and grew up in the village of Dundrum, County Down, Northern Ireland.
+He is one of three sons of the businessman John "Jack" Kielty, who was shot dead on 25 January 1988 by the Ulster Freedom Fighters (UFF), a cover name used by loyalist paramilitary group the Ulster Defence Association (UDA).
 John Kielty was to have been a key witness in Central Television's defence of a libel action brought by Jim Craig, who was suing the television company over a broadcast of The Cook Report which connected him to racketeering, and is said to have ordered John Kielty's murder.
+Three men, William Bell, David Curlett and Delbert Watson, were sentenced to life for the murder of Kielty but were released in 2000 under the terms of the Good Friday Agreement.
+Craig was himself killed by the UDA in October 1988.

-Kielty as a teenager was a talented Gaelic footballer, and was a member of the Down GAA minor football team for three years, between 1987–89.
-He was the substitute goalkeeper for the team when they won the 1987 All Ireland Minor Football Championship.
+Kielty was a talented Gaelic footballer as a teenager and was a member of the Down GAA minor football team for three years, between 1987 and 1989.
+He was the substitute goalkeeper for the team when they won the 1987 All-Ireland Minor Football Championship.